UtrechtUniversity/ricgraph/docs/ricgraph_explorer.md

 ### Search page
 There are two search pages:
-* A broad search page that is mostly shown, having one input field.
+* A broad search page, having one input field.
   This search is a case-insensitive search.
 * An advanced search page, having three input fields.
   This search is a case-sensitive exact match search